 - APBA-Accredited or ABAI-Accredited or Recognized Behavior Analysis Degree Program (Pathway 1): Master's degree (or higher) behavior analysis programs that have been accredited by APBA or accredited or recognized by ABAI (under ABAI Tiers 1, 2a, or 2b) have met quality standards for their curriculum, faculty, and supports, among others.
 If you receive a master's degree or higher from one of these programs, both the coursework and degree eligibility requirements will be met.
-Accredited or recognized programs may be found on the APBA and ABAI websites. - Verified Course Sequence (Pathway 2): The other option for completing behavior-analytic coursework is through a Verified Course Sequence.
-A Verified Course Sequence is a set of courses that have been verified by ABAI as having met the BACB's behavior-analytic coursework requirements.
-Although some Verified Course Sequences are embedded in an ABAI-accredited graduate program, many are not.
-Verified Course Sequence status merely indicates that the content-hour requirements for certain behavior-analytic courses have been reviewed.
-Verified Course Sequences may be located using ABAI's Verified Course Sequence Directory.
+Accredited or recognized programs may be found on the APBA and ABAI websites. - Behavior-Analytic Coursework (Pathway 2): The other option is to complete behavior-analytic coursework at a university that offers coursework meeting the pathway 2 coursework requirements.